Sustainability

 Consumer insight

-Diners under 35 are pro-reusable in surveys but slow to adopt in practice — deposit returns add friction.
-Once a city normalizes the behavior (Boulder, Berkeley), compliance stops feeling like a hassle.
+Diners under 35 are pro-reusable in surveys but slow to adopt in practice (deposit returns add friction).
+Once a city normalizes the behavior, for example Boulder or Berkeley, compliance stops feeling like a hassle.

 Strategic takeaway